stefgmz/fhnwlttr/README.md

 ## Personal information for letters
 Put all your personal information (name, e-mail, telephone number, ...) in the 'personalinfo.lco' file.
-For the right division/Fachbereich set division variable in this file to either IGEO or IGEO.
-If no value is set, then the division is not shown in the output.
+To load the right logo set fromschool variable in this file to one of the schools of the university.
+If no value is set, it defaults to HABG.

 ## Language options
 The language of the letter depends on the language which is loaded with the babel package.
-If both, English and German, are loaded, then the language will default to German.
+If both, English and German, are loaded, then the language defaults to German.